GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/maps.md

         === "Status Tolerance 101"

             - This is the first fight in the game were stacking status tolerance gear and understanding the Fortitude system is important.
 Read about it in detail [here](https://wizardry.fasterthoughts.io/mechanics/traits-and-stats/#resistance).
             - Do -not- fight the Doll when you have under 51 Fortitude as your status tolerance resistance incurs a massive penalty.
             - Kinapic is a useful spell, but to truly increase your resistance against status tolerance you need to rely on equipment, bondmates, etc.
             - Tip!
 You can tell if a unit (or enemy) is 100% immune to a status effect if the "MISS" does -not- show up when the spell or skill is used on them.
             - The equipment list below can help your team reach near immunity against Doll because requires a fair amount of grinding.
 It is easiest to put 1-2* copies of gear on your support units as long as they can maintain high ASPD.
             - Charm and Confuse Equipment
                 - Format - Name: # Tolerance (Farming Location)
                 - Circlet: 30 Tolerance (Abyss 3)
                 - Light Helmet of Separation: 20 Tolerance (Cave of Separation)
                 - Light Gauntlets of Separation: 20 Tolerance (Cave of Separation)
                 - Heat-Haze Light Armor Boots: 20 Tolerance (Sand Shadow Cave)
                 - Mauve Shield: 30 Tolerance (Cave of Flowers)
             - Bondmates
                 - Gigi: 10 at Level 1 (Abyss 2); cannot be raised further.
                 - Bibi and Eugen: 27 at Level 5 (Abyss 3).
             - Synergies
                 - Clarissa provides a flat 50 Tolerance to all adjacent Neutral units.
             - Unique Discipline
                 - Both Lana and Abenius gain additional tolerance at higher discipline levels.

-        The doll is the first real wall of the Guarda Fortress abyss and can be very challenging, as it's purely RNG-based.
-She attacks twice in each turn, hits hard with single and row target attacks, has a full party charm that drains MP, and casts a confusion that targets three party members at random.
-She has approximately 11k HP and high evasion, so she's fairly squishy...if you're able to hit her.

-        !!! note "Tips"
-            - If you've been keeping yourself low level to maximize experience gains, you might consider leveling up to at least 55
-            - Buy some Scrolls of Sedation in town for your damage dealers to cast REILIS and remove confusion
-            - Cast BATILGREF on the doll to lower her evasion and slow her down
-            - Stack KINAPIC from scrolls and your priest(s) to give both rows enhanced resistance

 ??? map "Zone 8 -Fortress 1F Entrance-"